Martin Garratt: Career

-Born in York, North Yorkshire, Garratt grew up in Middlesbrough and he joined the York City youth system in 1996, turning professional in 1998.
+Born in York, Garratt grew up in Middlesbrough and he joined the York City youth system in 1996, turning professional in 1998.
 He made his first-team debut in a 3–0 defeat to Preston North End on 8 August 1998.
 He finished the 1998–99 season with 44 appearances and one goal.
 He trained with Leeds United after the end of the season.
 He was sacked by York after experiencing personal problems and he was signed by Mansfield Town in 2000.
 He made his debut in a 1–0 defeat to Barnet and he finished the 1999–2000 season with six appearances for Mansfield.
 He went on to play for Irish club St Patrick's Athletic, where he made three appearances, before returning to England with Lincoln City in December.
 He made his debut in a 3–1 victory over Blackpool in the Football League Trophy on 9 January 2001.
 After making two further appearances for Lincoln he joined Football Conference club Hednesford Town on loan in March.
 He made his debut in a 4–2 defeat to Doncaster Rovers and he finished the loan spell with two appearances.
 He joined North Ferriby United in August 2002.